hansbuehler/cdxbasics/README.md

 ## subdir

 A few tools to handle file i/o in a transparent way, focusing on caching data.
 The key idea is to provide transparent, concise pickle access to the file system in a manner similar to dictionary access.
-Files managed by <tt>subdir</tt> also all have the same extension, which is <tt>pck</tt> by default.
+Files managed by `subdir` also all have the same extension, which is `pck` by default.

 #### Key pattern:

 Our pattern assumes that each calcuation is determined by a number of parameters for which we can compute a unique (file) ID for caching results.
-Unique file IDs can be computed using <tt>uniqueFileName48()</tt>.
+Unique file IDs can be computed using `uniqueFileName48()`.
 Here is an example:

     from cdxbasics.config import Config